-The Port of St. Helens has proposed rezoning 837 acres of farm land for industrial use to allow fossil fuel export.
+The Port of Columbia County has proposed rezoning 837 acres of farm land for industrial use to allow fossil fuel export.
 Although part of the port already zoned for industrial use remains undeveloped, the county approves of the proposal to pave over the economically-productive farmlands, permitting the landscape to be forever changed.
 Crag is representing Columbia Riverkeeper in challenging Columbia County’s rezoning efforts.
 We are fighting to maintain the beautiful landscape, agricultural heritage, and economic livelihood this unique farmland provides.

 What's at Stake